 It depends on whether or not you’re planning to overseed.
 If you won’t be overseeding, apply a pre-emergent herbicide to prevent pesky weeds like crabgrass from growing in the holes.

-If you’re planning to overseed after aeration, hold off on a broad herbicide application.
+If you’re planning to overseed your lawn after aerating, hold off on a broad herbicide application.
 Synthetic herbicides can harm new seeds and stunt young grass growth.
 For a healthy lawn, spot spray if weeds emerge.

 Mow your lawn right before you dethatch or aerate.
-You’ll want to cut it a bit shorter than usual: Mow it to half (rather than one-third) of its height.
+You’ll want to cut it a bit shorter than usual – mow it by half (rather than one-third) of its height.

 If your lawn isn’t looking as lively and lovely as it used to, dethatching and aeration are lasting solutions to rejuvenate your grass and get it back to its lush, glowing self.

-If you’d rather leave the beauty treatments to an expert, call a local lawn care pro to take care of all your dethatching and aerating needs.
-You can take the day off and get your own spa treatment, with no raking or soil involved.
+If you don’t want to go the DIY route, call a local lawn care pro to take care of all your dethatching and aerating needs.
+You can take the day off and get your own spa treatment – with no raking or soil involved.